MrWyss-MSFT/boost-esp/README.md

 registers a **scheduled task**, that runs as **system**.
 It has a trigger on **system startup**.
 It **runs a powershell script** that is hosted **online**.
 In this case the [Boost-ESP.ps1](Boost-ESP.ps1) script.
 The scheduled task **expires** and therefore destroys itself after a given period of time.

-⚠️⚠️ **_change the URI to your version of Boost-ESP.ps1_** I don't want to system privileges on your system, fork the repository.
+⚠️⚠️ **_change the URI to your hosted version of Boost-ESP.ps1_** I don't want system privileges on your systems, fork the repository. ⚠️⚠️

 All the **$PSDefaultParameterValues** are for you to change